Person working at a Windows 11 computer

 • Office 365 will replace Office 19

-• Upgrades will now happen automatically
+• System upgrades will now occur automatically

 Windows 11 Support